 - The chemical senses: hormonal sense, such as pheromones, hunger for food, water or air.

-- The mental senses: pain, external and internal, mental or spiritual distress, sense of self, including friendship, companionship and power, psychic capacity.
+- The mental senses: pain, external and internal, mental or spiritual distress, sense of self, including friendship, companionship and power.

 A sense of caring for the environment